When do I call 911?

 How can I found out if my child is still required to ride in the car with a booster seat?

 North Carolina law requires that children be appropriately restrained while riding in vehicles.
 The requirements vary based on the age and weight of the child.
-The police and fire departments have several members who are certified to install and inspect child seats.
 Visit Buckle Up NC for more information about seat belt and child restraint laws in North Carolina.

 COMPLIMENTS & COMPLAINTS